rage/programming-23/data/part-11/3-recursion.md

 In a binary search we have a sorted list of items and we are trying to find a certain item within.
 The order of the items could be, for example, numbers from smallest to greatest, or strings from alphabetically first to last.
 The method of sorting doesn't matter, as long as it is known and relevant to the item we are trying to find.

 The idea of a binary search is to always look at the item at the very centre of the list.
+We then have three possible scenarios.
 If the item at the centre is
-- the one we are looking for, we can return an indication that we found the item
+- the one we are looking for: we can return an indication that we found the item
-- smaller than the one we are looking for, we can re-do the search in the greater half of the list
+- smaller than the one we are looking for: we can re-do the search in the greater half of the list
-- greater than the one we are looking for, we can re-do the search in the smaller half of the list.
+- greater than the one we are looking for: we can re-do the search in the smaller half of the list.

 If the list is empty, we can determine that the item was not found, and return an indication of that.